 - Cut the bottom 20% of menu items — Your worst-performing dishes are usually the ones with the highest food cost AND the lowest sales.
 Removing them improves your blended food cost percentage.

 - Track waste — Spoilage, overproduction, and "let's just eat it" all show up in your food cost without an invoice attached.
 Make staff log it.
+The full playbook for cutting it is in our guide on restaurant food waste.

 This is the kind of work that compounds.
 The post on the real cost of running without a system covers the wider financial picture — food cost is one piece of it, but disorganized operations cost you in dozens of small ways every shift.